-I had infection and abscesses in my colon they drained out the pus by needle then i did surgery and diagnosed colon cancer does it spread if it licks?
+I had infection and abscesses in my colon they drained out the pus by needle then I did surgery and diagnosed colon cancer does it spread if it licks?

-Not sure...: If i understand your question.
+Not sure...: If I understand your question.
 Colon cancer perforated at age 29 would be extremely rare.
 Ask your surgeon if there were clear margins & enough lymph nodes removed (12 or more removed is best).
 Review your treatment options with a medical oncologist.
 Perforated colon cancers can have higher risk factors for recurrence. ...Read more

 Can a person who just recovered from cancer and has a weak immune system also recover from staph infection?